 (3) How pressure from activists, employees, and local communities shapes firms' nonmarket strategies.

-My dissertation develops the first line, examining how movements such as #MeToo, Black Lives Matter, and Stop Asian Hate reshape promotion, retention, and entrepreneurship.
 Across these streams, I trace how everyday responses to social change accumulate into mobility and opportunity for workers, accountability for firms, and well-being for communities.

 Manuscripts Under Review